BleepSec/bleepsec.github.io/_posts/2020-05-11-htb-oscp-lame-writeup.markdown

 |_smb2-time: Protocol negotiation failed (SMB2)
 ```

-SMB is a very popular target, both Windows and Linux have remote code execution vulnerabilities and misconfigurations are a common method for gaining a foodhold or exposing sensitive information.
+SMB is a very popular target, both Windows and Linux have remote code execution vulnerabilities and misconfigurations are a common method for gaining a foothold or exposing sensitive information.

 Enumeration of SMB using `enum4linux -a 10.10.10.3` and `smbclient -L \\10.10.10.3` usually provides interesting results.

 **Unfortunately, at the time of writing, the virtual machine clock is out of sync and this means that SMB can fail to connect with the error *protocol negotiation failed: NT_STATUS_CONNECTION_DISCONNECTED* resulting in difficulty enumerating further**

 We can continue our enumeration by searching <https://exploit-db.com> for Samba 3.0.20 and find another Metasploit module.
-This time for a 'Username' map script' Command Execution vulnerability which looks promising.
+This time for a "Username map script Command Execution" vulnerability which looks promising.

 ![Search results on exploitdb.com](/assets/img/samba-exploit.png){: .align-center}